 Engagement, inclusivity, participation, connectivity, collaboration, are key in shaping different approaches to working in the arts towards the creation of a common good.

-Join us for the The Ant Project Workshop in partnership with Residency Unlimited, and explore the projects of artists/curators Ines Amado, Lulu Meng (2015 RU alum) and Dainy Tapia who aim to make the audience an active participant in the experience of art.
+Join us for the The Ant Project Workshop organized by Guadalupe García in partnership with Residency Unlimited, and explore the projects of artists/curators Ines Amado, Lulu Meng (2015 RU alum) and Dainy Tapia who aim to make the audience an active participant in the experience of art.

 Watch the talk here.

 BreadMatters, is a cultural programme of exhibition, workshops and debate.
 The focus is on participation, inclusion, partaking and engagement.
 (Ines Amado)

 Loved Ones Map, a participatory interactive map.
 It is inspired by but counteracts the COVID-19 situation to create a visual image of love and care.
 (Lulu Meng)

 @art.seen.365.
 Promoting art and artists everyday of the year via instagram.
 (Dainy Tapia)

 The ANT Project was born from the need to create a horizontal structure of interaction among artists, curators, writers, and performers.
 ANT Project facilitates interconnection between seemingly disparate individual practices, nurturing the creative process of the community as a whole.